ShalikAI/ZED-Tutorial/README.md

 data: [255, 255, 255, 127, 255, 255, 255, 127, 255, 255, 255, 127, 255, 255,..]
 ```

+In ROS1 for zed cameras, 32 bit float in meters and 16 bit unsigned int in millimeters are used and can be launched.
+You have to change the parameters inside `common.yaml` file of `params` folder.
+Specially, `openni_depth_mode` should be `false` for `32bit float` meter units (32FC1) and should be set to `true` for 16bit uchar (mono16) millimeter units.

 Depth camera info topic echo:
 ```
 $ rostopic echo /zed2/zed_node/depth/camera_info